 Faber-Castell Albrecht Dürer Watercolor Pencils.
 Read our Full Review or check out prices on Amazon here.

 Hard colored pencils will be made of oils and more closely resemble a traditional pencil lead.
 This harder and more brittle material will be better suited for more aggressive sharpeners and may be easier to sharpen with them.
 Hand sharpeners and knives can be used as well but we have noticed that the slower motion of these more oftentimes results in the tip cracking prematurely.

 Specialty Colored Pencils

 Specialty colored pencils are products that are outside of the norm of what a conventional colored pencil entails.
 These are pencils that are made of other types of materials such as graphite or chalk or that have exceedingly large or small lead such as the Prismacolor Verithin and Prismacolor Art Stix, respectively.
-These pencils really have to be approached on a case-by-case basis.
-We initially recommend sticking to a hand sharpener or art knife starting out (and in some cases, you will have to if the pencil is too large or too small to fit in a pencil sharpener).
+These pencils have to be approached on a case-by-case basis.
+We initially recommend sticking to a hand sharpener or art knife starting (and in some cases, you will have to if the pencil is too large or too small to fit in a pencil sharpener).

 Type of Desired Point

 A quality colored pencil in the hand of an experienced artist can tackle a huge range of applications and settings.
 One of the ways that a colored pencil stands out from other art mediums is in its versatility.
 This is accomplished in many ways, including the ability to vary the tip size.

 A sharp point is great for highly intricate areas such as hair on an animal, eyelashes, cracks on a rock, and other subtle features.
 To achieve a sharp point, however, you need both the proper pencil as well as the proper sharpener.